pkivolowitz/asm_book/section_1/hello_world/README.md

 %
 ```

-As you can see in the output, the program printed each of the command line parameters in the order in which they were specified.
+As you can see in the output, the program printed each of the command line parameters (arguments) in the order in which they were specified.
 These come to your program stored in an array called
 (by convention) `argv` as the second parameter to `main()`.

 ### Line 1